-Martha P. Tedeschi, an American art historian and curator with a special interest in British and American prints and drawings, serves as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums since July 1, 2016
+Martha Tedeschi, an American art historian and curator with a special interest in British and American prints and drawings, is the Elizabeth and John Moors Cabot Director of the Harvard Art Museums since 2016.

-She implemented an ambitious Andrew W. Mellon Foundation partnership with the University of Chicago and Northwestern University around teaching graduate students from objects; and oversaw a major pilot project — Mellon’s Undergraduate Curatorial Fellowship Program — designed to offer training and mentoring to students who support the important goal of fostering inclusive, pluralistic museums and increasing the engagement of historically underrepresented groups in the curatorial field.
+While at the Art Institute of Chicago, she implemented an Andrew W. Mellon Foundation partnership with the University of Chicago and Northwestern University around teaching graduate students from objects; and oversaw a pilot project — Mellon’s Undergraduate Curatorial Fellowship Program — designed to offer training and mentoring to students who support the goal of fostering inclusive, pluralistic museums and increasing the engagement of historically underrepresented groups in the curatorial field.
 She also spearheaded the Art Institute’s comprehensive assessment and digitization of its permanent collection and led the museum’s pioneering program for producing online scholarly publications.

 Martha began her career at the Art Institute of Chicago as a National Endowment for the Arts (NEA) intern in 1982, and became a full curator in 1999.
 She then served as longtime curator in the museum’s Department of Prints, where she had previously contributed in numerous other roles since 1982.

 Martha received her BA in Art History from Brown University and a MA in Art History and Museum Studies in 1982 from the University of Michigan.
 Her thesis focused on Girolamo Mocetto and was titled The Calumny of Appelles: An Early Sixteenth-Century Engraving by Girolamo Mocetto.
 In 1994, she received her PhD in Art History from Northwestern University with a dissertation on How Prints Work: Reproductions, Originals, and Their Markets in England, 1840–1900.